ngencokamin/capstone_frontend/README.md

 - Users can comment on media with links to recommendations, rated on enjoyability and similarity with a short comment
 - Users can edit or delete their own comments
 - Users can vote up or down on comments depending on if they agree with the comment
+- Users can pick a favorite show to display in their profile

 ## Todo